edimaudo/R-projects/README.md

 # R
-Using R to build machine learning, statistics and web applications.
+Using R to build machine learning, statistics and dashboard and web applications.